 Training Plan: Present on canine and equine SAR resources following the outline below, interspersing the practical evolution with the discussion of gridding with a canine task.
+Conclude with a navigation exersise simulating grid navigation for a canine task.

-Types of canine resources (tracking/trailing, air scent, HRD/cadaver, water)
+Types of canine resources (tracking/trailing, air scent, HRD/cadaver, water) Wilderness Air Scent Weather/Scent/Canine tactics

-Weather/Scent/Canine tactics